 What are Groups?

 In addition to individual Contacts, your database comes with a Group functionality.
-This is similar to "Households" in typical CRMs.
-To allow full flexibility, the Flipcause CRM allows you to have various types of Groups: Household, Business, Nonprofit, Foundation, School, Team, Club, Association, Religious Organization, Media Organization, Fraternity, Sorority, Other, or just a general Group.
+This is similar to "Households" in typical Activity Trackers.
+To allow full flexibility, the Flipcause Activity Tracker allows you to have various types of Groups: Household, Business, Nonprofit, Foundation, School, Team, Club, Association, Religious Organization, Media Organization, Fraternity, Sorority, Other, or just a general Group.

 Here's how to Add a Contact Record to a Group.